The Harvard Review of Philosophy

 Notable authors include Roderick Chisholm, Jaakko Hintikka, Martha C. Nussbaum, Derek Parfit, and Judith Jarvis Thomson.
 The journal has published interviews with notable scholars such as Cornel West, Bernard Williams, Umberto Eco, Stanley Cavell, Hilary Putnam, Richard Rorty, and Willard Van Orman Quine.
 The first issue included an interview with John Rawls, one of the few he ever gave.

+The Review's current comp directors are Steaven Ramírez Serrano and Yuanyi Ma.

 Three books of collected articles from the journal have been published, one containing a selection of interviews and the others containing philosophical essays: